Sesame Workshop: Later years

 Cooney stepped down as chairman and chief executive officer of the CTW in 1990, when she was replaced by David Britt, who was her "chief lieutenant in the executive ranks through the mid-1990s" and whom Cooney termed her "right-hand for many years".
 Britt had worked for her at the CTW since 1975 and had served as its president and chief operating officer since 1988.
 At that time, Cooney became chairman of the Workshop's executive board, which managed its businesses and licensing, and became more involved with the organization's creative efforts.
 The Workshop had a reorganization in 1995, and dismissed about 12 percent of its staff.
 In 1998, for the first time in the series' history, they accepted funds from corporations for Sesame Street and its other programs, a policy criticized by consumer advocate Ralph Nader.
 The Workshop defended the acceptance of corporate sponsorship, stating that it compensated for a decrease of government subsidies.

+Also in 1998, the CTW invested $25 million in an educational cable channel called Noggin.
+Noggin was a joint venture between the CTW and Viacom's MTV Networks, and launched on February 2, 1999.
+Gary Knell explained that creating a new channel allowed the CTW to more easily "ensure that our programming gets out there."
+While the Workshop would eventually produce various new shows for Noggin, the channel's early lineup consisted mostly of older shows from the CTW's library.

-Also in 1998, the Workshop invested $25 million in the cable channel Noggin, initiated in 1999 by the Workshop and Nickelodeon.
-In 2000, the profit the CTW earned from the deal, along with its 1998 revenue caused partly by the "Tickle Me Elmo" craze, enabled the CTW to purchase The Jim Henson Company's rights to the Sesame Street Muppets from the German media company EM.TV, which had acquired Henson earlier that year.
+In 2000, profits earned from the Noggin deal, along with the revenue caused partly by the "Tickle Me Elmo" craze, enabled the CTW to purchase The Jim Henson Company's rights to the Sesame Street Muppets from the German media company EM.TV, which had acquired Henson earlier that year.
 The transaction, valued at $180 million, also included a small interest Henson had in the Noggin cable channel.
 Gary Knell stated, "Everyone, most especially the puppeteers, were thrilled that we were able to bring them home.
 It protected Sesame Street and allowed our international expansion to continue.
 Owning these characters has allowed us to maximize their potential.
 We are now in control of our own destiny".